updated

 Help

-Helpers are expected to work 4 days per week, Sunday through Wednesday and take Thursday, Friday and Saturday off to explore and enjoy their time in the Yukon wilderness!
+Helpers are expected to work 4 days per week, Sunday through Wednesday and take Thursday, Friday and Saturday off to explore and enjoy the Yukon wilderness!

 Typical Day Schedule: